 Geneva, Switzerland, (29 April 2014)

-The findings of the IPR were discussed at the sixth session of the Investment, Enterprise and Development Commission of UNCTAD, in presence of a high-level delegation from the country.
-A final draft of the IPR was earlier presented at a workshop in Dhaka, attended by public officials and private-sector representatives, in March 2013.
+A final draft of the IPR was earlier presented to Mr. Norovyn Altankhuyag, Prime Minister of Mongolia, and discussed at a workshop held in Ulaanbaatar, attended by public officials and private-sector representatives, in March 2013.

 For more information, please contact: